Dunham Boys Baseball Organization Bronco Level Rules

 Section 4.
 Mitts.

 Pitcher may not use white or gray glove.
-Catchers must use a Catcher's glove, except for the Rookie Division.
+Catchers must use a Catcher's glove, except for the Pinto Division.

 Section 5.
 Protective Gear.

-Every Catcher MUST wear a protective helmet and throat guard.
+Every Catcher MUST wear a protective helmet.
 All players MUST wear a jock style protective cup.
 Any Manager who knowingly allows his catcher or other players to play without this equipment will automatically forfeit the game.